Settled Nomad

 Can I open a local bank account in Mauritius as a nomad?

-Yes — once you have Mauritius's Premium Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Mauritius banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Africa countries.
+Once you hold Mauritius's Premium Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Mauritius banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Mauritius a cash or card country?

-Mauritius runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Mauritian Rupee at the start of each week to avoid repeat ATM trips.
+Mauritius runs on both cash and cards.
+Cards work in larger venues; keep Mauritian Rupee on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Mauritius affect my banking setup?
+Does triggering tax residency in Mauritius affect my banking?

-Tax residency in Mauritius is triggered at 183 days in the relevant period.
+Tax residency in Mauritius triggers at 183 days.
 183 days triggers Mauritian tax residency for individuals.
 The Premium Visa is explicitly structured so that income earned from outside Mauritius and credited to a foreign bank account is not taxed locally — making the visa effectively a tax-neutral residency for nomads.
 Local-source income is taxed at 15% flat.
 Confirm specifics with a Mauritian tax advisor if you plan to invoice local clients or open a local entity.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad